w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 ### Tags

 To create new tags, you need to upload tag's metadata to IPFS and call `createInterpretationTag`.
-In the example, we're creating a couple tags `default-view`,`jpeg`:
+In the example, we're creating a couple of tags `default-view`,`jpeg`:

 ```js
 // 1.
 Upload to IPFS `default-view` tag metadata and get its CID: